cardan22/pastryhub/README.md

 | 4D | As a user, I want to receive feedback on my actions so that I know whether they were successful or not. |

 #### Target Audience
-"The Pastry Hub" is meant for people who love baking.
+The Pastry Hub is meant for people who love baking.
 It's a place where they can easily write down and share their best pastry recipes.
 Whether you're a beginner or a pro, it's for anyone who enjoys baking.

 #### User Requirements and Expectations
 * Easy-to-use website with simple navigation.